Credit cards for bad credit

 If you haven’t stuck to the terms of credit agreements in the past, lenders might decide that it’s a risk to give you credit.

-• Going over their credit limit – especially if it happens regularly
+• Going over their credit limit

 No credit history

-Using credit well is the most important factor in building a good credit history, so having no history of using credit can be just as much of an issue as a history of using credit poorly.
+Using credit responsibly is the most important factor in building a good credit history, so having no history of using credit can be just as much of an issue as a history of using credit poorly.

 Can I apply for a credit card if I have bad credit?